ericminikel/nr1h3/text/matters_arising.md

 Comparison of large case-control series, sequenced or genotyped using the same technology, and employing appropriate controls for population stratification, is the best way to evaluate whether candidate disease-causing variants are enriched in cases.
 Such datasets do not exist for all diseases, however, nor do all investigators have access to such series where they do exist.
 ExAC data provide a publicly available resource that anyone can use to evaluate the plausibility of putative Mendelian disease variants, and it is critical that authors and reviewers carefully consider such resources, and perform rigorous and quantitative assessments, when evaluating claims of variant pathogenicity.

-#### Acknowledgments
+### Acknowledgments

 *The R source code for calculations described here is publicly available at [https://github.com/ericminikel/_NR1H3_](https://github.com/ericminikel/_NR1H3_).
-EVM is supported by the National Institutes of Health under a Ruth L. Kirschstein National Research Service Award (NRSA) NIH Individual Predoctoral Fellowship (F31) (award AI122592-01A1), and thanks Daniel MacArthur for discussions.*
+EVM is supported by the National Institutes of Health under a Ruth L. Kirschstein National Research Service Award (NRSA) NIH Individual Predoctoral Fellowship (F31) (award AI122592-01A1).
+DGM is supported by NIGMS R01 GM104371 and NIDDK U54 DK105566.*

-#### References
+### References

 1. Alonso, A., Hernán, M.A., 2008.
 Temporal trends in the incidence of multiple sclerosis: a systematic review.
 Neurology 71, 129–135. doi:10.1212/01.wnl.0000316802.35974.34
 2. Cotsapas, C., Voight, B.F., Rossin, E., Lage, K., Neale, B.M., Wallace, C., Abecasis, G.R., Barrett, J.C., Behrens, T., Cho, J., De Jager, P.L., Elder, J.T., Graham, R.R., Gregersen, P., Klareskog, L., Siminovitch, K.A., van Heel, D.A., Wijmenga, C., Worthington, J., Todd, J.A., Hafler, D.A., Rich, S.S., Daly, M.J., FOCiS Network of Consortia, 2011.
 Pervasive sharing of genetic effects in autoimmune disease.
 PLoS Genet.
 7, e1002254. doi:10.1371/journal.pgen.1002254